Skip to main content

 Sponsoring District: Franklin

-Connor McKeithan, a NCLA Fellow, earned his undergraduate degree in Health and Physical Education from East Carolina University.
-In August of 2020, he taught K-5 Physical Education at Fox Road Elementary School in Wake County.
-While at Fox Road, Connor served on the MTSS committee as well as participated on the Equity team.
-During this time Connor also coached baseball at Millbrook High School.
-Connor currently serves as a Health and Physical Education teacher and Physical Education and Team Sports at Franklinton High School in Franklin County.
-Additionally, he serves on the School Improvement Team, the FHS Cares Campaign, and is a varsity baseball coach.
-Connor can be reached at cmckeit@ncsu.edu.
+Connor McKeithan, a North Carolina Leadership Academy (NCLA) Fellow, earned his undergraduate degree in Health and Physical Education from East Carolina University.
+In August 2020, he began his career teaching K–5 Physical Education at Fox Road Elementary School in Wake County, where he also served on the MTSS Committee and the Equity Team.
+During this time, Connor additionally coached baseball at Millbrook High School.
+He later joined Franklinton High School in Franklin County as a Health and Physical Education teacher, where he also taught Physical Education and Team Sports.
+At Franklinton, Connor was an active member of the School Improvement Team, contributed to the FHS Cares Campaign, and served as a varsity baseball coach.
+Connor completed his Principal Residency at Edward Best Elementary School during the 2024–2025 school year.
+He currently serves as the Assistant Principal of Cedar Creek Middle School.

 Abigail Oliver